V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 !!! info

     Printer Skew calibration is suggested, we are trying to make sure parts are vertical and not tilted, this can be done easily with a carpenters square and a tall printed part.
-Or [Vector3D](https://vector3d.shop/products/calilantern-calibration){:target="balnk"}, makes a wonderful tool.
+Or [Vector3D](https://vector3d.shop/products/calilantern-calibration){:target="blank"}, makes a wonderful tool.
 Skew calibration is enough size calibration should not be needed.
-    You can also print the two small parts, Z_Stub and Z_Nut to make sure they fit togher easily and you can get the m5 nuts insertes before printing the larger parts.
+    You can also print the two small parts, Z_Stub and Z_Nut to make sure they fit together easily and you can get the m5 nuts inserts before printing the larger parts.